 - The Salvation Army has several Angel Trees at various malls in the triangle region.
 View their locations & times as well as more information about clothing drives and “online adoption” opportunities.

 - Interact of Wake County provides support to victims of domestic violence and is calling for holiday gifts for children and mothers.
-View the info sheet with more details.

 - Of course, the Food Bank of Central & Eastern NC is holding a Holiday Meals Drive that aims to collect enough in donations to provide 1.7 million meals for needy families.
-View the ways you can support this effort and even make a gift in honor of friends or family members.

 I also stumbled on an awesome list of holiday crafts and projects that “Give Back” from Parents Magazine.
 Ideas include bringing goodies to nursing homes, putting together care packages for Operation Christmas Child, making “kindness” paper chains, food gifts and collecting change for charity.